-The Bereavement Authority of Ontario (BAO) is hard at work fulfilling its mandate to serve and protect the public interest and govern the bereavement sector in the province.
+The Bereavement Authority of Ontario (BAO) is focused on fulfilling its mandate to serve and protect the public interest and govern the bereavement sector in the province.

-Central to our drive for continual improvement in consumer protection is the audit by the Auditor General of Ontario, who issued 20 recommendations in her December 2020 report on the BAO.
-These 20 recommendations translated into 56 action items, including 5 action items for other ministries and parties to address.
+Central to this drive for continual improvement in consumer protection is the audit by the Auditor General of Ontario, who issued 20 recommendations in her December 2020 report on the BAO.
+These 20 recommendations translated into 56 action items, including 5 action items for other provincial ministries and parties to address.
 The remaining 51 action items are BAO's responsibility to address and are reported on in the following progress update.
-This includes 36 action items directed at the BAO, 11 action items directed at the BAO and the Ministry of Public and Business Service Delivery (MPBSD) (formerly the Ministry of Government and Consumer Services or MGCS), and 4 action items directed at the BAO and other ministries and parties.
+This includes 36 action items directed specifically at the BAO, 11 action items directed at the BAO and the Ministry of Public and Business Service Delivery (MPBSD) (formerly the Ministry of Government and Consumer Services or MGCS), and 4 action items directed at the BAO and other ministries and parties.
 The implementation progress for each of these 51 action items will be reported publicly on a quarterly basis, including the status, steps taken and steps to be completed.

-Refer to the Auditor General's Report for more detail on the recommendations.
+Refer to the Auditor General's Report and the Auditor General's 2022 Follow-up Audit Report for more detail on the recommendations.